RULE NO. 13: Instant Replay

 - Whether any unsportsmanlike acts or unnecessary contact occurred.

-- If an instant replay review is triggered as described in Section I – a (9) above, the Replay Center Official and the official who called the foul would review the video to deter- mine the following issues:
+- If an instant replay review is triggered as described in Section I(a)(8) above, the Replay Center Official and the official who called the foul would review the video to determine whether:

-- The foul deprived the offensive team of an opportunity to score.
+- The foul deprived the offensive team of a transition scoring opportunity.

 - The foul was committed prior to the offensive player starting his shooting motion.

 - Whether the player fouled committed a boundary line violation prior to the foul.
-For purposes of this review, the official would look only at the position of the player’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the foul.
+For purposes of this review, the official will look only at the position of the player’s feet at the moment they last touched the floor immediately prior to (or,if applicable, during) the foul.

 - Whether the shot clock expired before the foul occurred.